 Dr. Tim Barclay

 Dr. Barclay maintained a clinical practice for many years and developed treatment programs for juvenile offenders for the Court of Common Pleas.
 Dr. Barclay completed his residency at Piedmont Psychiatric Center/Virginia Baptist Hospital in Lynchburg, VA.

 He specializes in the treatment of ADHD, depression, anxiety, PTSD, and addictions.
 He has received training from Harvard Medical School in the clinical and research applications of non-invasive brain stimulation techniques which he uses for ADHD, Autistic Spectrum Disorders, Addiction, Depression, and Anxiety.
 He is a Fellow with the American Institute of Stress.
 Dr. Barclay is a trained practitioner of neurofeedback therapy.

 Dr. Barclay is also a staff psychologist with the international telemedicine group Doctor on Demand.
-In addition to clinical practice and teaching, Dr. Barclay is a published author and researcher in resilience and the clinical use of positive psychology.
-He is the creator of the High Capacity Model of Well-being.
+In addition to clinical practice and teaching, Dr. Barclay is a published author and researcher in resilience and the clinical use of positive psychology and the use of non-invasive brain stimulation in clinical practice.
 He has also authored and co-authored many academic publications and books.